open-organization/open-org-definition/open_org_maturity_model.md

 - Organization promotes a structured process for collective decision-making, and members use it regularly

-- Members understand that failure is an acceptable outcome of experimentation
+- Members understand that failure is an acceptable outcome of experimentation, and create processes to regularly discuss it and continously improve

 ### Level 3